The S-wave topped meson: Bethe-Salpeter Equation

 Correspondingly, the BS equation \eqref{eq:BS_reduce} can be decomposed into four coupled equations for the projected components:

 where $\omega_i = \sqrt{m_i^2 + q_\perp^2}$ and $\Lambda_i^\pm(q_\perp)$ are the projection operators defined in Eq.~\eqref{eq:projector}.

-To solve the BS equation, a proper understanding of the interquark potential is essential.
-According to lattice QCD calculations, the potential for a heavy quark--antiquark pair in the static limit is well described by a long-range linear confining potential (Lorentz scalar $V_S$) and a short-range one-gluon-exchange potential (Lorentz vector $V_V$) \cite{61,62,63}:
+To solve the BS equation, a thorough understanding of the interquark potential is essential.
+According to lattice QCD calculations, the static heavy quark--antiquark potential is accurately described by a long-range linear confining potential (Lorentz scalar $V_S$) and a short-range one-gluon-exchange potential (Lorentz vector $V_V$) \cite{61,62,63}:

-Here, the factor $e^{-\alpha r}$ is introduced not only to avoid infrared divergence but also to incorporate the color-screening effects of dynamical light-quark pairs on the ``quenched'' potential \cite{64}.
+Here, the factor $e^{-\alpha r}$ is introduced not only to avoid infrared divergence but also to parametrize, at the model level, possible screening effects in the interquark potential \cite{64,Born1989}.
+In the present topped-meson context, this factor should be viewed as part of the potential-model dependence, rather than as a literal dynamical realization of additional light degrees of freedom.